adyork/python-ecology-lesson/_episodes/20-git.md

 ## Exploring history

+Viewing changes between versions is part of git functionality.
+However, for large changes it can be easier to understand what is going on when looking at them in github.
+We will get to that in the next lesson, but here is how you can do it on command line with git.

 As we saw earlier, we can refer to commits by their identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.